Thomas James Churchill: American Civil War

 At the start of the American Civil War, Churchill joined the Confederate States Army cavalry as a colonel of the 1st Arkansas Mounted Rifles.
 His first combat took place at the Battle of Wilson's Creek near Springfield, Missouri.
 On March 4, 1862, he was promoted to brigadier-general and fought at the Siege of Corinth and soon thereafter took part in the Confederate Heartland Offensive.
 Churchill played an important role in the Battle of Richmond, commanding a division of men from Texas and Arkansas.
 Leading his division along a ravine that became known as "Churchill's Draw", he delivered a successful and surprising flanking attack.
 On February 17, 1864, Churchill was cited as one of three officers to receive special recognition in a Thanks of Confederate States Congress resolution for his actions at Richmond.

 During the latter part of 1862, Churchill was transferred back to Arkansas and placed in charge of the fortifications at Arkansas Post.
 In January 1863, the Post was attacked and seized in the Battle of Arkansas Post by an overwhelming United States Army force under U.S. Maj.
 Gen. John Alexander McClernand.
 After his exchange, Churchill served for a brief time in the Army of Tennessee before once again being sent west of the Mississippi, where he continued his service in the Trans-Mississippi Department, commanding a division during the Red River Campaign.
 He played a significant role in the Battle of Jenkins' Ferry and was promoted to major-general on March 17, 1865.

 Later life

 Churchill was elected Treasurer of Arkansas in 1873.
 He was subsequently re-elected in 1875, 1877, and 1879.
 During the Brooks–Baxter War of 1874, Churchill supported Elisha Baxter and helped enroll volunteers in Baxter's militia.
 Elected governor of Arkansas in 1880, Churchill served until 1883.
 While governor, he was plagued by allegations of discrepancies in the treasurer's account from when he served as state treasurer.
-A special committee found a shortage in state funds, and a lawsuit was brought against him.
-He was ordered to repay the missing funds.
+A special committee found a shortage of $294,876 ($ in today's dollars) in state funds during Churchill's tenure as treasurer.

+A lawsuit was brought against him, and he was ordered to repay the missing funds.
+The scandal drew widespread opprobrium, even from the partisan press, and tarnished the image of the Redeemers in Arkansas, who ostensibly were elected to clean up the scandal-ridden Radical Republican state government that had been installed during Reconstruction.

 Churchill died in Little Rock and was buried in historic Mount Holly Cemetery with military honors.